szpak/spock-global-unroll/README.md

 ## Spock compatibility

-spock-global-unroll should be compatible with Spock 1.0, 1.1 and possibly with its further versions.
+spock-global-unroll should be compatible with Spock 1.0 to 1.3.

+Spock 2.0(-M3) [unrolls](https://github.com/spockframework/spock/issues/967) parameterized tests (features) by default and the plugin is no longer needed.

+**Bear in mind** that due to the backward [incompatible](https://github.com/szpak/spock-global-unroll/issues/7) changes in Spock 2.0-M3+, the plugin has to be explicitly removed from the classpath to avoid runtime errors.

 ## Usage